tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L287">[source]</a>
 </span>
 </div>
-Get an overview of the branches, models and errors in the current instance.
+Get an overview of the branches, models and errors in the instance.
-This method prints the same information as atom's \__repr__ but will also save it to the logger.
+This method prints the same information as atom's \__repr__ and also saves it to the logger.
 <br /><br /><br />